devendra1707/NIT-Project/README.md

 # NIT-Project
-This Project is use to register the Course Content Training in Naresh I Technologies Hyderabad Telangana.
+This Project is use to register the Course Content for Training in Naresh I Technologies Hyderabad Telangana.